 Swim Safe Forever is a non-profit originating from Brevard County Florida and operating a chapter in Brevard County FL, and the Outer Banks of North Carolina.
 Our mission is to end childhood drowning through education and scholarships for survival type swim lessons.
 VISIT WEBSITE HERE

 Drowning prevention requires layers of protection, but supervision is vital.
 Designate an adult to be the "Water-Guardian" at all times, even when children are not swimming but have access to water (pool, ocean, lake, stream, river, bucket, etc...)There is NO alternative to supervision when it comes to water safety.
 VISIT WEBSITE HERE

 Special Thanks to:

 Thank you to Sarah Savoie who donated her time to jump start the web design for us.
-We appreciate your help navigating those unfamiliar acronyms SEO, DNS and getting us set up with some articles and with copy writing.
+We appreciate your help navigating those unfamiliar acronyms like DNS and getting us set up with some articles and with copy writing.
 She also saved the day, and designed our brochure overnight!
-Sarah is an independent freelancer at Think Designs.
-She devours books, is a color palette & font enthusiast, painter, crafter and loud laugher.
+Sarah devours books, is a color palette & font enthusiast, painter, crafter and loud laugher.